 Challenge coins are dignified symbols of achievement and membership.
-However, like any object, it’s normal to take them for granted eventually.
-However, answering a few questions can bring context and regality to any coin, especially a custom coin that signifies an extraordinary achievement.
+Like any object, it’s normal to take them for granted eventually.
+Answering a few questions can bring context and distinction to any coin, especially a custom coin that signifies an extraordinary achievement.

 Since history gives us a sense of perspective, what is the oldest coin ever made?
 That would be a coin found in Efesos, an ancient Hellenistic city in Asia Minor, believed to be 2,700 years old.
 The coin features an engraved lion head, while crafted from electrum.
 No, this coin should not be used at the vending machine for your pre-lunch snack!